What is Stop Journey?

 - If you get a Product Update email, you want to store the contents of the email in a Google Doc for future reference.

-- If you get a Product Update email, you want to store it in a new row in a Google Sheet.
+- If you get a Product Issue email, you want to store the content of the email in a new row in a Google Sheet.

 - If you get a Product Review email, you want to reply to the email.